 - State-specific taxes (e.g., Oregon transit tax)

 Withhold federal, state, and local income taxes, Social Security and Medicare taxes, and some state-specific taxes from employee wages.
-You must also contribute to Social Security and Medicare taxes, unemployment taxes, and some state-specific taxes.
+You must also contribute to Social Security and Medicare, unemployment, and some state-specific taxes.

 Set aside withheld and contributed taxes for depositing.
 Deposit payroll taxes according to your depositing schedule.